-239Pu and 241Pu are products of the transmutation of the fertile isotope 238U, while 233U is product of the transmutation of the fertile isotope 232Th.
-These two transmutation and decay chains are shown below:
+239Pu and 241Pu are products of the transmutation of the fertile isotope 238U, while 233U is the product of the transmutation of the fertile isotope 232Th.
+These two transmutations and decay chains are shown below:

 - Fissile materials are a subset of fissionable materials.

-- Fissile material consist of fissionable isotopes that are capable of undergoing nuclear fission only after capturing a thermal neutron.
-238U is not fissile isotope, because 238U cannot be fissioned by thermal neutron.
-238U does not meet also alternative requirement to fissile materials.
-238U is not capable of sustaining a nuclear fission chain reaction, because neutrons produced by fission of 238U have lower energies than original neutron (usually below the threshold energy of 1 MeV).
+- Fissile material consists of fissionable isotopes capable of undergoing nuclear fission only after capturing a thermal neutron.
+238U is not a fissile isotope because a thermal neutron cannot fission 238U.
+238U does not also meet the alternative requirement to fissile materials.
+238U cannot sustain a nuclear fission chain reaction because neutrons produced by the fission of 238U have lower energies than the original neutron (usually below the threshold energy of 1 MeV).
 Typical fissile materials: 235U, 233U, 239Pu, 241Pu.

-- Fertile material consist of isotopes that are not fissionable by thermal neutrons, but can be converted into fissile isotopes (after neutron absorption and subsequent nuclear decay).
+- Fertile material consists of isotopes that are not fissionable by thermal neutrons but can be converted into fissile isotopes (after neutron absorption and subsequent nuclear decay).
 Typical fertile materials: 238U, 232Th.